 Justine was Assistant Provost for Academic Affairs at CalArts, and she has worked in academic affairs at UCLA and the University of Toronto.
 She has taught writing at CalArts, improv for the Indy Convergence, and currently teaches MR writing and performance as part of Toasterlab.
 Most recently, she was a workshop leader at the Prague Quadrennial on “The Hidden Lives of Spaces: Site-Based Performance Ecology.”

 Justine’s essays and articles have appeared in the Los Angeles Times, the University of Chicago Magazine, The Hairpin, and more.
 At CalArts, she was managing editor of Black Clock and editor of Artizen.

 Justine has produced PSAs, VNRs, and documentaries for governmental and nonprofit organizations, and directed exhibition videos for the Science Museum in London.
 She has an Emmy Award for her production work on the documentary No Greater Love about organ donation and transplantation.

-Justine is a graduate of The Second City Training Centre Conservatory in Toronto.
-For over two years, she played Emily Gilmore in the Gilmore Girlprov show at Comedy Bar.
-Justine has an MFA in Writing from CalArts and a BA in Psychology from UCLA.
+Justine is a graduate of The Second City Conservatory in Toronto, and she appeared in the long-running Gilmore GirlProv at Comedy Bar in Toronto.
+She has an MFA in Writing from CalArts and a BA in Psychology from UCLA.